Ill-Posedness Analysis of CSI-Based Electromagnetic Inverse Scattering for Material Reconstruction in ISAC Systems: Ill-Posedness Analysis of the ISAC-CSI Operator

 The Khatri--Rao structure in~\eqref{eq:col_decomp_main} implies that the conditioning properties of $\mathbf A_k$ are governed by the joint correlation behavior of $\{\mathbf u_j\}$ and $\{\mathbf v_j\}$.
 To quantify this effect, we characterize the inter-column dependence using the \ac{NCC}:

 which serves as a direct proxy for column coherence and, consequently, for the degree of ill-conditioning.

-In this work, we focus exclusively on the propagation channel induced structure of the ISAC scattering operator, and accordingly fix the pilot configuration throughout the analysis.
+In this work, we focus exclusively on the propagation-channel-induced structure of the ISAC scattering operator and accordingly fix the pilot configuration throughout the analysis.
 The impact of pilot design on CPR performance has been studied in~\cite{b22}.

 With respect to propagation effects, we adopt a conventional channel model as a neutral baseline.
 For each probing tone $k$, the channel is assumed quasi-static within one sensing snapshot and to exhibit approximately stationary spatial statistics over the aperture.
 Across tones, we allow weak frequency coherence and only assume that the cross-tone correlation is small in a second-order sense.
 These assumptions aim to capture generic propagation behavior without injecting site-specific structure that could bias the column-correlation analysis.
 They are typically reasonable under standard coherence conditions: the quasi-static approximation holds when the snapshot duration is shorter than the channel coherence time, while the inter-tone correlation becomes weak when the tone spacing $\Delta f$ is comparable to or larger than the coherence bandwidth~\cite{b38,b39}.